Taboão da Serra

+Without significant geographical boundaries with the capital of São Paulo, Taboão da Serra is indistinguishable from the neighborhoods of São Paulo that it borders, such as Butantã and Campo Limpo.
+In other words, it is a city conurbated with the capital of São Paulo, a phenomenon that has become increasingly common in recent decades in the cities of the Metropolitan Region of São Paulo.
+For many years, the city was divided between the profile of a dormitory town and an industrial location.

 Geography

 Climate

-The city's climate, as in the whole Greater São Paulo, has a monsoon-influenced humid subtropical climate (Cfa), according to the Köppen classification.
+Like the rest of Greater São Paulo, the city has a monsoon-influenced humid subtropical climate (Cfa), according to the Köppen classification.
 Summers are rainy and not too warm.
 The winters are rainless and not too cold.

 The year average temperature is 63.5 (17.5 Cº), and the coldest month is July (Average 55.4 [13 °C]).
 The hottest month is February with an average temperature of 71.6 (22 °C).
 Rainfall is abundant, amounting to an annual average of 1,400 millimetres (57.2 in).

+Media

+In telecommunications, the city was served by Companhia Telefônica Brasileira until 1973, when the service was taken over by Telecomunicações de São Paulo.
+In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.

+The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).